Hillcrest Forest Neighborhood Association

 Alcuin School on Churchill Way requested a zoning change to increase the number allowed in grades 10, 11, and 12 from 35 to 135, to create a small high school within the school.
 They did not ask to increase the total number of students.

-After extensive negotiations, an Agreement was reached between the school and the Hillcrest Forest Neighborhood Association and other neighbors.
+After extensive negotiations, an Agreement was reached between the school and the Hillcrest Forest Neighborhood Association.
 The zoning change was approved by the Dallas City Council on April 8, 2015.

 FAQ's: